do-community/OSS-2022-Getting-Started-With-Kubernetes/README.md

 1. If you are at the conference in-person, ask for help from someone sitting near you, or go to the back where a teaching assistant can help you.

 ### Learn More
-If you enjoyed this workshop, please checkout some of DigitalOcean's other learning materials at our [Community Tutorials Site](https://www.digitalocean.com/community).
+If you enjoyed this workshop, please checkout some of DigitalOcean's other learning materials at our [Community Site](https://www.digitalocean.com/community).

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.digitaloceanspaces.com/WWW/Badge%203.svg)](https://www.digitalocean.com/?refcode=0396fb078dbc&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)